OneSparse/OneSparse/README.md

 GraphBLAS](http://faculty.cse.tamu.edu/davis/suitesparse.html)
 implementation of the GraphBLAS API and provides access to sparse matrix and vector types, as well much of the APIs functionality.
-The SuiteSparse:GraphBLAS implementation is brought to us by Dr. Tim Davis, professor in the Department of Computer Science and Engineering at Texas A&M University.
+The SuiteSparse:GraphBLAS implementation is brought to us by the work of Dr. Tim Davis, professor in the Department of Computer Science and Engineering at Texas A&M University, and others.
 [News and information](http://faculty.cse.tamu.edu/davis/news.html) can provide you with a lot more background information, in addition to the references below.